German Legal Research Guide

 This in-depth guide will help researchers navigate the German legal materials.

 The Georgetown Law Library has a strong collection of German legal materials and this in-depth guide is intended to help researchers navigate the collection.
 The majority of sources discussed in this guide are in German; English translations are included where available.
-Most German materials are located on the fourth floor of the Wolff Library [map] under call numbers starting KK.
+Most German materials are located on the upper level of the Wolff Library [map] under call numbers starting KK.

 If you have questions on researching German law, please feel free to contact the Wolff Library reference desk at 202-662-4195 or by email: email@example.com.
-You may also submit your question via this online form.
+You can also chat with a librarian by clicking on the green bar above.